andorp/py-contract/README.md

 # Small introduction to category theory using Python

-This is a python version of the "Category Theory for JavaScript programers by Mike Stay"
+This is a python version of the "Category Theory for JavaScript programmers by Mike Stay"

 The story is told, by the commits.
 Please read it from the initial commit.